-Training sessions for management about psychological safety.
-Almost all managers attended these sessions.

-- Pride Month, this month started with a broadcast organised from Athora Group.
-All countries shared how diversity and inclusion initiatives are being addressed within their unit. - Participation in discussions on diversity together with the Association of Insurers.
+- Training sessions for management about psychological safety.
+Almost all managers attended these sessions - Pride Month, this month started with a broadcast organised from Athora Group.
+All countries shared how diversity and inclusion initiatives are handled within their unit - Participation in discussions on diversity together with the Association of Insurers line with the forthcoming law "More balanced male/female distribution in the top of the business community".

-In terms of diversity, we are not yet where we would like to be.
-Currently, 33% of the members of the Supervisory Board are women, in line with the upcoming law "A more balanced gender ratio at the top of the corporate sector".
 In the Executive Committee this percentage is also 33%.
-Especially when we look at women in management positions and the number of people with disabilities in employment, there is still room for improvement.
-Therefore, in the coming years, we will work with the Diversity Committee to see how we can further develop this theme.
+Especially when we look at women in management positions and the number of people with disabilities in employment, there is still considerable room for improvement.
+Therefore, in the coming years we are going to look at how we can further develop this theme in collaboration with the D&I working group.